chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 ### Pushing files

 When pushing your commits to GitHub, the `git push` command will give you a summary of all the changes that it attempted to make.
-In the following case, we see that `git`:
+In the following case, we see that Git:

 * sent several objects (it is normal for multiple objects to be sent up even if you only changed one file.
-Those other items are internal to `git` and not critical for you to worry about now).
+Those other items are internal to Git and not critical for you to worry about now).
 * compressed the data
 * wrote the data
 * reported back on where the data was sent